-To date, over £470,000 has been awarded to various projects.
-If your committee/entity has a project in mind that would require funding, please complete an application form and submit it to Georgia Watson at email@example.com.
+To date, over £950,000 has been awarded to various projects.
+If your committee/entity has a project in mind that would require funding, please complete an application form and submit it to Erin Renouf at firstname.lastname@example.org.

 All applications received will then be considered by the PPID Officers, following which their decisions will be announced to the applicant.
 Following the completion of their project, the applicants provide a brief report outlining the outcome of the project and submit their proof of to be reimbursed in accordance with their originally approved application.

 Examples of projects and activities funded by the PPID Activity Fund

 The Committee’s proposal for project funding was approved by the PPID Steering Group in April 2016 for a project entitled, 'Access to Justice for Children: An International Study' which focused on collecting information on challenges to access to justice for children and the ways those are overcome in different jurisdictions.

 Click here to see more details on this committee's projects.